marijnh/Eloquent-JavaScript/20_node.md

 Readable ((stream))s are a little more involved.
-Both the `request` binding that was passed to the HTTP server's callback and the `response` binding passed to the HTTP client callback are readable streams—a server reads requests and then writes responses, whereas a client first writes a request and then reads a response.
+Both the `request` binding that was passed to the HTTP server's callback and the `response` binding passed to the HTTP client's callback are readable streams—a server reads requests and then writes responses, whereas a client first writes a request and then reads a response.
 Reading from a stream is done using event handlers, rather than methods.